mattan42/CPP-Template-Bootcamp/Stages/3/problem/README.md

-# Stage 3 - Specializations
+# Stage 3 - Full Specializations

 In the last stage we've seen a good usage of the `type_traits` library - while we have no choice but accepting a generic type `T` to our function template or class template, we can enfore the compiler to accept only types that answer our critiques.